Dr. Jakob's research is on the biochemical aspects of the bacterial response to heat shock.

 Philipp is a 2nd year undergraduate at the University of Michigan, double majoring in Biochemistry and German.
 Besides doing research, Philipp enjoys playing soccer and volleyball and loves traveling the world.

-I am a sophomore at the University of Michigan pursuing a double major in Biochemistry and German.
-I grew up in Hartland, MI, and throughout my education I have been drawn to the intricacies of the Life Sciences.
-My time outside of academics at the University is spent playing Alto Saxophone in the Michigan Marching Band and Campus Jazz Ensemble, teaching introductory Organic Chemistry Laboratories, and providing music lessons with Seven Mile Music to students in Detroit.
-After completing my undergraduate degree, I hope to pursue a career in academic medicine in a specialty that will allow me to apply much that I have learned in Biochemistry.
+Jeremy is a Senior pursuing a double major in Biochemistry and German.
+His time outside of academics at the University is spent playing Alto Saxophone in the Michigan Marching Band and Campus Jazz Ensemble, teaching organic chemistry students, and providing music lessons with Seven Mile Music to students in Detroit.
+After completing his undergraduate degree, he will pursue a career in academic medicine in a specialty that applies his much of what he’s learned in the Jakob Lab.

 Ben is an undergraduate student here at the University of Michigan, from Grosse Pointe, Michigan who loves music and plays a lot of piano in his free time.
 He is also interested in all things medicine and is excited to work with Dani on her project on cisplatin resistance in cancer cells.